Despite bigger ambitions, Google is still an ad business

 Pichai also thanked his employees, noting that it has been a "particularly tough few weeks for the Google family especially at YouTube."

-Google's results now include numbers from Nest.
+Google's hardware results now include numbers from Nest.
 Pichai said on the call that the smart home maker "sold more devices in 2017 than the previous two years combined."

+Pichai also provided an update on the company's new Subscribe With Google program, which it launched last month.
+Since then, more than 300 news publishers have indicated they are interested in partnering with the service.

 This story is developing...